Dan-Christiansen/Dan-Christiansen.github.io/_pages/cv.md

   * Designed experimental methods, material synthesis and characterization techniques for the design of fast-curing polyethers
   * Found a novel epoxy resin which was UV and thermally set-on-demand, curing in seconds

-* **Undergraduate Intern (Summer 2016)** - Summer Undergraduate Laboratory Internship, Brookhaven National Laboratory, Biology and Climate Science Department, Supervised by John Heiser
+* **Undergraduate Research Intern (Summer 2016)** - Summer Undergraduate Laboratory Internship, Brookhaven National Laboratory, Biology and Climate Science Department, Supervised by John Heiser
   * Designed a low-cost, microcontrolled datalogger for deployment with a large-area dispersed solar sensor array
     * Responsible for programming, circuit design, testing and validation, and product durability testing
     * Final design evaluated to be 97% accurate compared to research-grade, while only 3% of the cost